Office of Multicultural Affairs

 We live out our mission by providing educational opportunities, informative trainings, rich cultural programs and inclusive services.
 We regularly collaborate with internal and external campus partners to challenge and rid out systems of oppression and inequality that have historically oppressed underrepresented groups.
 By doing so, we work to strengthen our institution's legacy of service and inclusion.

 As a department, we work to increase students' awareness of others and to expand their capacity for empathy by exposing them to cultures and experiences often different than their own.
-We are involved in multiple areas of teh institution that are charged with addressing campus climate issues for historically underrepresented groups and we promote global citizenship and inclusion of these groups by facilitating opportunities for self-actualizing growth and development.
+We are involved in multiple areas of the institution that are charged with addressing campus climate issues for historically underrepresented groups and we promote global citizenship and inclusion of these groups by facilitating opportunities for self-actualizing growth and development.

 To learn more about our offerings, view the OMA Programs and Services Brochure (PDF) or click the below accordions to learn more.